A stay at Sal Salis Ningaloo Reef will ruin all other stays for life

 Guests gather at the open-air Lodge for all meals.
 (Image: Katie Carlin)

-I join the other guests each evening for canapes on the deck to watch the sun slip into the ocean and the sky erupts into fiery hues of red and orange before the colour drains from the sky.
+I join the other guests each evening for canapés on the deck to watch the sun slip into the ocean, and the sky erupts into fiery hues of red and orange before the colour drains from the sky.

 Sunset canapes at Sal Salis

-Arrive at the Lodge to enjoy sunset canapes before dinner.
+Arrive at the Lodge to enjoy sunset canapés before dinner.
 (Image: Katie Carlin)

 The season’s chef whips up five-star dining creations with a menu that wouldn’t be out of place in Sydney’s best restaurants.
-Breakfast runs the gamut of smashed avocado toast and eggs to acai bowls and banana bread, with mussels or a hearty pumpkin salad for lunch, but it’s dinner that steals the show: a three-course set menu paired with the state’s best wines.
+Breakfast runs the gamut from smashed avocado toast and eggs to acai bowls and banana bread, with mussels or a hearty pumpkin salad for lunch, but it’s dinner that steals the show: a three-course set menu paired with the state’s best wines.
 Think crab tortellini, crispy pork belly, seared scallops and lamb rump.
 It’s not long before the combination of wine, food and communal tables coaxes out wild tales from the day’s adventures.

 Canapes and cheese boards at Sal Salis